 What is Writing Call Options

-In this article, we discuss about writing call options in detail –
+In this article, we discuss writing call options in detail –

 - Writing Call Options